• Skip to primary navigation

 Yes, you can save leftovers in an air-tight container and keep it in the fridge.

-How do you reheat this dip?
+How do you reheat this bacon dip?

 In my opinion, the bacon cheddar dip doesn’t reheat well.
 You can place a portion in a microwave-safe dish and microwave for about 30 seconds, test, stir and add on more time until warm enough for your liking.